-As Goodstein (2017, 484) notes in a recent and relevant discussion, "Our habitually disciplined ways of thinking are imbued with highly contingent and problematic assumptions about knowledge, about evidence, and, indeed, about truth itself that belong to a paradigm whose time has now clearly passed."
+As Goodstein (2017, 484) notes in a recent and relevant discussion, 'Our habitually disciplined ways of thinking are imbued with highly contingent and problematic assumptions about knowledge, about evidence, and, indeed, about truth itself that belong to a paradigm whose time has now clearly passed'.
 Relatedly, we are suggesting that the underlying issue is about the relationship between knowledge (or information) and politics.
 However, before we consider this relationship, we will briefly turn to the free speech question.

-Part 2: Free Speech, and the Line Between Truth and Falsehood

-Even if we accept that fake news poses a danger to the institutions of democracy, as a type of speech there is no prima facie case for it being restricted due to free speech laws (unless it falls foul of libel or other legal limits).
-The free speech question is important because if fake news is a threat it is important to understand how addressing it does not require challenging freedom of expression (within existing limits).
-In the American context there are those who have astutely pointed out that free speech can be weaponised in the pursuit of particular ideological goals (Wilson and Kamola 2021).
+Part 2: Free Speech, and the Line Between Truth and Falsehood free speech question is important because if fake news is a threat, it is important to understand how addressing it does not require challenging freedom of expression (within existing limits).
+In the American context, there are those who have astutely pointed out that free speech can be weaponised in the pursuit of particular ideological goals (Wilson and Kamola 2021).
 With fake news, free speech is, in a sense, being weaponised as a mechanism to undermine existing social norms, often democratic ones.
 The weaponization is strategic and the threat should present itself once we know where to look and what to look for, which means that we need to look beyond free speech to find out what the danger is.
-To do that we need to first explain why it is not a free speech issue.
-The Canadian context is illuminating here because of the reasoning presented by the Supreme Court in the Rv Zundel decision in 1992.
+To do that, we need to first explain why it is not a free speech issue.
+The Canadian context is illuminating here because of the reasoning presented by the Supreme Court in the R v Zundel decision